 The most visible division between acceptable and monitoring software is in the icon on the device monitor.
 Most – but not all – parental control apps usually have icon which is both clearly visible and which also accurately describes the app function.
 Malicious and invasive stalkerware will usually have invisible or deceptive icon to hide the real functionality.

-Tracking and control apps are not security neutral as many have two primary issues.
-First, they essentially open up a back door to the device that, when fully exploited, can let a hacker have various levels of access and privilege including authentication bypass, executing malicious code and remote commands, data theft, modification of user files, and sniffing out network traffic.
-Second, the data taken from the device can go to an unsecured location where it could also leak out.
-Family Orbit, a parental monitoring company, stored files in unsecured cloud storage sites which resulted in the private data being leaked such as email addresses, devices ids and names, credentials, and media storage files.
+Tracking and control apps are not security neutral.
+First, they essentially open up a back door to the device that, when fully exploited, can let a hacker have various levels of access and privilege.
+That can include authentication bypass, executing malicious code and remote commands, data theft, modification of user files, and sniffing out network traffic.
+Second, the data taken from the device can go to an unsecured location where it could be leaked.
+For example, Family Orbit, a parental monitoring company, stored files in unsecured cloud storage sites which resulted in the leak of private data such as email addresses, devices ids and names, credentials, and media storage files.

 Analysis of PUA/Stalk.FlexiSpy